immohsin/DistributedSystemAndGo/README.md

 This project is broken down into many phases and I will update my current progress in this ReadMe file.

 1. MapReduce:
     1. implement Map and Reduce function for Word Count problem - Pass
     2. implement Master for distributing MapReduce jobs         - Pass
     3. handle worker failures                                   - Pass
 2. Primary/Backup Key/Value Service:
-	1. The Viewservice												- InProgress
+	1. The Viewservice                         - Pass
-	2. The primary/backup key/value service
+	2. The primary/backup key/value Service    - InProgress